brianz/blog/content/post/serverless-part-iv.md

 you're working on a team the same instructions apply as long as your colleagues have access to the S3 bucket.

-Let's setup `meta sync`:
+Let's setup `meta sync`.
+To be crystal clear, this setup only needs to be performed *once* by the original author of the project.
+After all, the `_meta` directory will be created when the project is first brought to life, so it'll be the responsibility of that first developer to set this up:

 ```
 root@1035dd7cffb6:/code# npm install serverless-meta-sync --save
 ```

-Now that the plugin is installed I just need to update the project file:
+Now that the plugin is installed I just need to update the `s-project.json` file:

 ```json
 {